Engineering curriculum (exchange students)

-- EURECOM offers programs only at the graduate level (masters and doctorate).
+EURECOM only teaches at the graduate level (masters and doctorate).

-- The curriculum is based on the model of cumulative value units called “long modules” (42 hours-5 credits) or “short modules” (21 hours–3 credits).
+The curriculum is based on the model of cumulative value units called “long courses” (42 hours-5 credits) or “short courses” (21 hours–3 credits).

 - Each semester is equivalent to 30 credits.

-- This system, which covers both the first and second-year programs, without distinction, gives greater flexibility in the choice of courses and planning of the curriculum for students.
+- This system gives greater flexibility in the choice of courses and planning of the curriculum for students.

-- One half-day per week is devoted to sports and cultural activities (Thursday afternoon, so that students can take part in university sports competitions with other schools).
+- One half-day per week is devoted to sports and cultural activities (Thursday afternoon) so that students can take part in sports activities).

 - Technical Modules